 5 to 10 new projects per year.
-Many projects will be collaborative research proposals from multiple institutions.
-There is no upper or lower limit on award size, but investigators proposing projects with budgets of less than \$1,000,000 or more than \$3,000,000 are encouraged to contact a program Officer before submitting a proposal.
+Many projects will be collaborative research proposals from multiple organizations.
+The upper limit on award size is \$3,000,000, including any funds to be paid to NSF-supported facilities.
+Investigators proposing projects with budgets of less than \$1,000,000 are encouraged to contact a program Officer before submitting a proposal.